OUR VIEW: Election could well backfire on Horgan - BC Local News

 A plethora of emails, and we’re not talking a smattering, but rather a full-on deluge, have been hitting newsroom inboxes in the past week announcing massive spending commitments in B.C. – a clear indicator of what John Horgan was about to do.

 On Monday morning, the premier requested that the provincial lieutenant governor, Janet Austin, call the next election.
 And she did.
 We go to the polls on Oct.
-24 – just one month from now.
+24 – less than a month from now.

 B.C.’s election law specifies a minimum 28-day campaign period, but does running such a short election campaign really give voters ample time to learn all they should know about their candidates?